Hossam86/design_patterns/SOILD/_soild_.md

 ## Liskov Substitution Principle

-subtypes should be sbstiitble with basetype in other words, if the interface take an object of type parent, it should equlally take a child with out breaking any thing
+subtypes should be a substitution with base type in other words, if the interface takes an object of type parent, it should equally take a child without breaking anything

+## Interface Segregation Principle

+the idea here is to segregate parts of a complicated interface into separate parts to avoid forcing implementors to implement something they don't need.